selomdzotsi/Log-slayer-V2/README.md

 - Installation logs are stored in `splunk_install.log`
 - Check this file for detailed information about the installation process and any errors

-## Support

-For issues or improvements, please open an issue in the GitHub repository.

 ## Security Note

 This script is designed for rapid deployment in controlled environments.
 For production deployments, additional security measures should be implemented.